IRRC Institute Research Award: Post-Modern Portfolio Theory

 - James Hawley, Professor & Director, Elfenworks Center for Fiduciary Capitalism, Saint Mary’s College of California

-- Robert Jackson, Jr., Faculty Co-Director, Ira M. Millstein Center for Global Markets and Corporate Governance and Associate Professor of Law and Milton Handler Fellow at Columbia Law School
+- Robert Jackson, Jr., Professor of Law and Director, Program on Corporate Law and Policy at Columbia Law School

 - Nell Minow, Governance Expert and Columnist, Huffington Post.